Short method summary

 CADD uses many different annotations for its combined score.
-These include functional effect predictions based on gene models, conservation measures, ENCODE data summaries -- a total of 65 annotations in v1.0.
+These include functional effect predictions based on gene models, conservation measures, ENCODE data summaries -- more than 60 annotations already in CADD v1.0.
 Given a set of variants, we use Ensembl Variant Effect Predictor (VEP) on the set of variants to obtain the gene model based predictions.
 We run VEP with the --per_gene option, which will return a "representative" transcript with the most severe effect for a certain gene.
 If a position overlaps multiple genes, it will return multiple annotations for this variant.
 We then extent the VEP output by values from different UCSC-style annotation tracks (Encode OpenChromatin, expression, histones, conservation scores, ...).
 Once we got the fully annotated table, the raw C-score is calculated as described in our publication (see below).
 In case of multiple annotations, we report the highest score for both annotations of a variant.
 The corresponding scaled C-score is looked up and added to the output.
 If you check "include underlying annotation in output", this is the file that you will get.
 We provide these input annotations to allow users an interpretation of their scoring results.
 All the columns present in files of CADD v1.0 and below are listed and briefly described in Supplementary Table 1 of our paper (page 22).
 Annotation information for CADD v1.1-v1.4 is available in the respective release notes.
 Find the release notes of CADD v1.4here

 Please do not use the annotation provided with the score as a replacement for annotating your variants using up-to-date gene annotation.
 CADD v1.0 uses what is now an outdated gene build (Ensembl v68).
 Further, for all CADD versions, the output does not contain information on all transcripts and the "representative" transcript picked by VEP does not need be the canonical one or even represent the most severe effect based on up-to-date annotations.